East India: West Bengal

-West Bengal's capital Kolkata, the capital of British India until 1911, is the biggest metropolis and economically dominant city of the region and third largest in India and one of the fastest-growing cities in the world.
-It is also the main centre of commerce or the commercial capital of Eastern and north Eastern India.
+West Bengal's capital Kolkata (formerly, known as Calcutta), the capital of British India until 1911, is the biggest metropolis and economically dominant city of the region and third largest in India and one of the fastest-growing cities in the world.
+It is also the main centre of commerce or the commercial capital of Eastern and North-Eastern India.
 Kolkata is very fast transforming itself to become city equipped with every facilities for IT and ITES and also financial outsourcing hub and its satellites Salt Lake and Rajarhat-New Town are taken the burdens of India's IT and financial boom.
 There are many Satellite town also situated in Kolkata, some of them are Salt Lake, Rajarhat-New Town, Kolkata West International City, Kalyani, Calcutta Riverside.
 It is also known as City Of Joy.
 However, the mid-sized cities of Asansol, Durgapur, Siliguri in West Bengal are rapidly growing urban areas.
-West Bengal is the highest contributor of GDP among all other eastern state for India and it is also one of the Fastest-growing states in India.
+West Bengal is the highest contributor of GDP among all other eastern state for India and it is also one of the fastest-growing states in India.

 West Bengal is the hub of industry and economic activities in Eastern India and it is also the home to the tallest skylines located in this region and are also one of the tallest buildings in the country.
 It is also the home of history of rising India.